We’re available when you are – online and on your schedule. In less than 5 minutes, you could be on your way to a work comp quote.

 Nearly all Pennsylvania employers must carry workers’ compensation insurance.
 This means small businesses who have one or more employees must have an active workers’ compensation insurance policy for their current payroll.

-In general, employers must have workers’ comp insurance in Pennsylvania.
-This includes any employees working in Pennsylvania, whether part-time or full-time, and unlike some states, this also includes family members.
+State law includes any employees working in Pennsylvania, whether part-time or full-time, and unlike some states, this also includes family members.

-What about independent contractors?
 As of 2011, the Construction Workplace Misclassification Act (also called Act 72) makes misclassification of employees as independent contractors illegal for all commercial and residential construction in Pennsylvania.

 This law also establishes a narrow definition of “independent contractor.”
 Employee or an independent contractor?
 See general guidelines here.

-Other exceptions: Pennsylvania has very few exceptions for employers.
+Pennsylvania has very few exceptions for employers.
 A business may be exempt from providing coverage if all workers can be described as one of the following:

 To ensure you’re in compliance with state law, talk to an insurance rep familiar with Pennsylvania’s work comp system.